kriradevska/kriradevska/README.md

 - 👋 Hi, I’m @kriradevska
-- 🌱 I’m currently learning Full-Stack Engeneering on Codecademy
+- 🌱 I’m currently learning Front-End and Full-Stack Engeneering on Codecademy
 - 👩🏻‍🎓 Begginer in coding